Loans - Student and Parent

 There are many options for funding an education, including federal and alternative loans, as well as payment plans.
 Listed below is more information on these options, as well as links for completing the application processes.
 You should always exhaust your federal options before applying for alternative loans.

-Does your package include a Federal Direct Stafford Loan?
-If you have never had a Federal Stafford Loan before, you can complete the required Entrance Counseling and Master Promissory Note online.
-Please note that your loan can not be processed until you have completed both the Entrance Counseling and Master Promissory Note.
+Does your package include a Direct Federal Stafford Loan?
+If you have never had a Federal Stafford Loan, you can complete the required Entrance Counseling and Master Promissory Note online.
+Please note that your loan cannot be processed until you have completed both the Entrance Counseling and Master Promissory Note.
 You will need your FAFSA PIN number to complete the Federal Direct Stafford Loan.

 First-time Federal Perkins and Nursing Loan borrowers need a valid FAFSA PIN to complete the application process.
 You may request a FAFSA PIN from the Department of Education.
 You will need to complete entrance counseling and a master promissory note:

 - Log on to ECSI's Web site at www.ecsi.net/prom30.

 - Provide your Social Security Number, last name, and date of birth.